Puglia

 Around the castle

 We parked just behind the fishmarket at Oarking Interlanza, where we immediately found an empty parking lot on arrival.
-We were lucky I gues because it was the only one.
+We were lucky I guess because it was the only one place left.

 There was not so much merchandise at the fish market, only one stall, but with a huge polpo.
 Then passing the Teatro Margherita up to the city center when it started to rain and we found a nice restaurant for a terrific lunch in the corner of Piazza Mercantile.